 What We Do

-In 2015, the GEF approved a five-year, US$45 million Integrated Pilot Program called Taking Deforestation out of Commodity Supply Chains.
+In 2015, the GEF approved a five-year, US$45 million Integrated Pilot Program called Taking Deforestation out of Commodity Supply Chains which was rebranded the Good Growth Partnership (GGP) at the program’s launch in 2017.
 Instead of treating production-side and demand-side interventions as separate tracks, our approach makes them mutually supportive by enabling commercial transactions.
 By balancing the two forces of supply and demand, we can move faster toward sustainability.

 The program offers a wide range of support along and across entire commodity value chains.
 It invests at supply chain points that can address specific barriers.
 And it also links successful, but isolated initiatives, so they can be replicated throughout the sector.
 Read more+